henrysky/astroNN/docs/source/neuralnets/losses.rst

     # remember to import astroNN's loss function first
     model.compile(loss={'output': output_loss, 'predictive_variance': predictive_variance_loss}, ...)

-.. note:: If you don't know or don't have the labels variance, you can just supply an array of zero as your labels error and let BNN deals with predictive variance
+.. note:: If you don't have the knwon labels variance, you can just supply an array of zero as your labels variance and let BNN deals with predictive variance only

 Categorical Cross-Entropy
 ----------------------------